luffulhub/gamer/README.md

 # Gamer

 A community-driven repository for the **Lufful Gamer** desktop application —
-a shared space to build, discuss, and evolve the app together.
+a non-codebase repo to discuss, and evolve the app together.